-Gene flow followed by undesired introgression of the transgene in species of interest – “Gene flow” is the transfer of genetic material from one organism to another by vertical or horizontal gene transfer; or the movement of an organism from one environment to another.
+Gene flow followed by introgression of the transgene in species of interest – “Gene flow” is the transfer of genetic material from one organism to another by vertical or horizontal gene transfer; or the movement of an organism from one environment to another.
 In the case of plants, vertical gene flow may occur even between organisms that are located far apart since pollen can be carried across large distances by the wind or insects, for instance.
 “Introgression” is the movement of a gene or genetic element from one species into the gene pool of another species or population, which may result in a stable incorporation or some fertile offspring.

 Gene flow followed by introgression from an LMO to non-modified organisms may or may not be considered an adverse effect depending on the protection goals.